 These cameras have a USB 3.0 interface.
 A USB cable, a power supply, and software are supplied with all cameras; see the Shipping List tab for more information.
 A frame grabber card is available separately.
+Your computer must have a free PCI Express slot to install the GigE interface.
 For more details on the USB3.0 interface and recommended computer specifications, please see the Interface tab.

 Our cameras have triggering options that enable custom timing and system control; for more details, please see the Triggering tab.
 External triggering requires a connection to the auxiliary port of the camera.
-Accessory cables and boards to "break out" the individual signals are available below.
+Accessory cables and boards to "break out" the individual signals are available